Who we are - About us

 Who are we?

-The Centre for Neurodevelopmental Disorders is located in the School of Psychology at the University of Birmingham and is funded by Cerebra with additional support from a number of agencies and charities.
+The Cerebra Centre for Neurodevelopmental Disorders was established in 2008 under the direction of Professor Chris Oliver, and was located in the School of Psychology at the University of Birmingham.
+Funding was provided by Cerebra with additional support from a number of agencies and charities.

 What do we do?

-The work of the Centre focuses on the difficulties experienced by children and adults who have intellectual disability, autism spectrum disorders and genetic syndromes that are associated with developmental delay.
+The work of the Cerebra Network focuses on the difficulties experienced by children and adults who have intellectual disability, autism spectrum disorder and genetic syndromes that are associated with developmental delay.

 Which organisations are we linked with?

-The Centre has strong links with numerous support groups who invite us to attend family conferences and support group meetings.
+The Cerebra Network has strong links with numerous support groups who invite us to attend family conferences and support group meetings.
 We also have close links with NHS Trusts and schools for children with intellectual disability and autism spectrum disorder.
 Both the family support groups and NHS Trusts commission research from us.
 To make our research effective we have a network of national and international research collaborations.
-At the Centre we are able to offer clinical consultancy in specific areas but we do not offer a full clinical service.
+The Cerebra Network are able to offer clinical consultancy in specific areas but we do not offer a full clinical service.

 What training do you offer?

 Clinical and research training are important strands of our work.
-We offer placements to undergraduate and postgraduate students who want to gain the clinical and research skills necessary to understand and support children and adults with neurodevelopmental disorders.
-We also invite research colleagues from the UK and abroad to visit the Centre to see the work we conduct and teach us about their work.
+We offer placements to undergraduate and postgraduate students across our four academic research sites who want to gain the clinical and research skills necessary to understand and support children and adults with neurodevelopmental disorders.
+We also invite research colleagues from the UK and abroad to visit each of our academic sites to see the work we conduct and teach us about their work.